-If you want to buy Litecoin, without a account verification delay, and if you want to buy only a small amount ($375 CAD or less) consider using Coinbase it will be the fastest method.
+If you want to buy Litecoin right now (with a verification delay), and if you want to buy only a small amount ($375 CAD or less) use Coinbase.

-For a comparison of the local exchanges and a more comprehensive guide on how to pick one, see the Exchanges Guide.
+For a more comprehensive guide and comparison of the various exchanges, see the Exchanges Guide.

 Verify and Fund

-In order to fund your exchange account you will need to verify your identity.
+In order to fund your local exchange accounts you will need to verify your identity.
 This often involves sending in copies of your drivers license, a utility bill, and in many cases a selfie of you holding your ID.
-This is normal for local exchanges.
+This is normal ask for verification on exchanges.

 If you are just getting started you will probably want to use a software wallet.
-They are typically free and are considered more secure than leaving Litecoin on the exchanges.
+They are typically free and are considered more secure than leaving Litecoin on a exchange.

 Feel free to do a google search to research what wallets are available and know what the options are.

-Download and install your software wallet.
-Then withdraw your Litecoin from your exchange account.
-It is common for a small fee to be associated with the withdrawal.
+Once you have decided on a wallet, follow the instructions to get it setup then withdraw your Litecoin from your exchange account.
+It is common for a small fee to be associted with the withdrawal.